wheremagichappens/CUNY_DATA_624/Project_Two/README.md

 ### Overview

-Add information here based on next meet up pertaining to how the group will divide roles and responsibilities for Project 2.
+Add information here based on next meet up pertaining to how the group will divide roles and responsibilities for Project.

 ### Roles and Responsibilities